 Datasets

-Overview the original experiment 1 in Sui et al. (2012) has a 3 by 2 design.
+The SALT As we are assessing the reliability of SALT, here we briefly recapulate the experimental design of the task as reported experiment 1, Sui et al. (2012).
+The orignial SALT has a 2 by 3 within-subject design.
+The first independent variable was XXX, the second independent variable was XXX.

-The original experiment 1 has two phases.
+The original SALT has two phases.
 In the first phase (learning phase), participants completed a learning task where they associated three geometric shapes (circle, triangle and square) with three labels (self, friend, and stranger) for approximately 60 seconds.
 The shape-label associations were balanced across participants.
 In the second phase (formal experimental phase), participants completed a matching task.
 Each trial started with a fixation cross displayed in the center of the screen for 500 ms, followed by a shape-label pairing and fixation cross for 100 ms. the screen then went blank for 1500 ms, or until a response was made.
 Participants were required to judge whether the presented shape and label matched the learned associations from the learning phase and respond as quickly and accurately as possible by pressing one of two buttons within the allotted timeframe.

 Prior to the formal experimental phase, participants completed a training session consisting of 24 practice trials.
 After the training, participants completed six blocks of 60 trials in the matching task, with two match types (match/mismatch) and three shape associations, for a total of 60 trials per association.
 Short breaks lasting up to 60 seconds were provided after each block.

 Figure 1.
-Experimental procedure of the SALT in Sui et al. (2012)
+Procedure of the original SALT in the experiment 1 Sui et al. (2012)

-We also extracted the raw data from empirical studies that employed SALT.
-The articles are screen from an on-going meta-analysis (see protocol: https://osf.io/ygqz9/?view_only=f604a192cac6497b966cc58174e7dc9e).
+We included dataset that have raw data from empirical studies employed SALT.
+The articles are from an on-going meta-analysis (see protocol: https://osf.io/ygqz9/?view_only=f604a192cac6497b966cc58174e7dc9e).
 All these articles shared their raw data publicly (Golubickis & Macrae, 2021; Qian et al., 2020; Schäfer & Frings, 2019; Svensson et al., 2022) and did not deviate from the original experimental paradigm.
-In addition, the raw data from five other articles were not publicly available online (Bukowski et al., 2021; Cheng & Tseng, 2019; Kolvoort et al., 2020; Martínez-Pérez et al., 2020; Xu et al., 2021), and we are currently contacting the authors to request access to the original data.
+In addition, the raw data from five other articles were not publicly available online but stated that “data available upon request” (Bukowski et al., 2021; Cheng & Tseng, 2019; Kolvoort et al., 2020; Martínez-Pérez et al., 2020; Xu et al., 2021), one article stated that data were shared on OSF but the repo is empty.
+We are currently contacting the authors to request access to the data and will include datasets with raw data are available to us.

-We selected datasets that share the same design as the experiment 1 of the (Sui et al., 2012).
-Because direct replications are not encouraged by journals, all datasets changed the original design by adding some new independent variables.
-We used multiple dataset in the current study.
-All datasets are selected based on two criteria: (1) the experimental design did not deviate from the original SALT (Sui et al., 2012); (2) the trial-level data is available so that we can estimate at least one reliability indices.
-Each dataset is described as below.
+Because direct replications are not encouraged by journals [citation], all datasets changed the original design by adding some new independent variables.
+All datasets are selected based on two criteria: (1) the experimental design did not deviate from the original SALT (Experiment 1, Sui et al., 2012); (2) the trial-level data is available so that we can estimate at least one reliability index.
+Dataset are described as below.

 Table 1.
 Dataset information